Gson with Spring boot 2

 spring.gson.serialize-nulls=

-To configure spring boot to use Gson as preferred mapper over Jackson, use this property in application.properties file.
+To configure spring boot to use Gson as a preferred mapper over Jackson, use this property in application.properties file.

 spring.http.converters.preferred-json-mapper=gson